Pesto Pasta Salad with Peas, Pine Nuts & Mozzarella Pearls

 Bowl of pesto pasta salad with pea, pine nuts, and mozzarella pearls.

-Though pasta salad is a staple at every summer cookout, most of them are (forgive me) pretty bad.
-The usual formula – cold cooked pasta, raw vegetables, and an oil-and-vinegar salad dressing – just doesn’t work well.
-The key to making a delicious pasta salad is to replace the sharp vinaigrette with a rich and flavorful sauce.
-In this pesto pasta salad recipe, zesty pesto mellowed and thickened with a little mayonnaise makes a lovely sauce.
+In this pesto pasta salad, zesty pesto sauce mellowed and thickened with a little mayonnaise makes a lovely sauce.
 Peas and pesto go well together, so I add peas to both the sauce and the pasta.
 Crunchy toasted pine nuts and creamy mozzarella pearls fill the salad out.
 Go ahead and make all of the components of the salad a day ahead of time; just keep everything separate and toss together right before serving.
+The salad pairs well with grilled chicken or grilled flank steak.

-What You’ll Need To Make Pesto pasta Salad with Peas, Pine Nuts & Mozzarella Pearls
+What You’ll Need To Make Pesto Pasta Salad With Peas, Pine Nuts & Mozzarella Pearls

 ingredients for pesto pasta salad